Managing OpenStack Identity resources

 Providing documentation feedback in Jira

-Use the Create Issue form to provide feedback on the documentation.
-The Jira issue will be created in the Red Hat OpenStack Platform Jira project, where you can track the progress of your feedback.
+Use the Create Issue form to provide feedback on the documentation for Red Hat OpenStack Services on OpenShift (RHOSO) or earlier releases of Red Hat OpenStack Platform (RHOSP).
+When you create an issue for RHOSO or RHOSP documents, the issue is recorded in the RHOSO Jira project, where you can track the progress of your feedback.

-- Ensure that you are logged in to Jira.
-If you do not have a Jira account, create an account to submit feedback.
+To complete the Create Issue form, ensure that you are logged in to Jira.
+If you do not have a Red Hat Jira account, you can create an account at https://issues.redhat.com.

-- Click the following link to open a the Create Issue page: Create Issue
+- Click the following link to open a Create Issue page: Create Issue

 - Complete the Summary and Description fields.
 In the Description field, include the documentation URL, chapter or section number, and a detailed description of the issue.
 Do not modify any other fields in the form.